danielsauter/rapid-android-development/chapter-9--working-with-data.md

  </row> <row><col>
 [`BufferedReader`][4]
  <col>
- A Java class that reads text from a character-input stream and buffers them so we can read individual characters as complete text&—we use it in this chapter to make sure we’ve received all the comma-separated values stored in our online data source.
+ A Java class that reads text from a character-input stream and buffers them so we can read individual characters as complete text—we use it in this chapter to make sure we’ve received all the comma-separated values stored in our online data source.
  </row> <row><col>
 [`InputStreamReader`][5]
  <col>